 I was born, raised, and have lived the majority of my life in the District 7 community.
 I have a large, supportive, close-knit family who are lifetime residents of Lawrence County.
 I attended Speake High School and received an excellent education.
 I played basketball, which afforded me the opportunity to attend college.
 Being raised on a farm, taught me the importance of community and hard work.
 I was taught to be thankful, to respect others and to give back to the community.
 I am a lifelong member of Oakville Missionary Baptist Church in Oakville, Alabama.
 I continue to enjoy outdoor activities, gardening, basketball and sporting events.

 I graduated from Speake High School in 1976.
-I began my college education at Northwest Alabama State Junior College and completed an Associates Degree in Science.
-In 1981, I completed a Bachelor Degree at the University of North Alabama, with a double major in Psychology and Social Work, and in 1984, I earned a Master’s Degree in Clinical Psychology from Alabama A&M University.
+I began my college education at Northwest Alabama State Junior College and completed an Associate Degree in Science.
+In 1981, I completed a Bachelors' Degree at the University of North Alabama, with a double major in Psychology and Social Work, and in 1984, I earned a Master’s Degree in Clinical Psychology from Alabama A&M University.
 I participated in and completed the Alabama Community College Leadership Academy in 2005 and Leadership Alabama Class XVIII, in 2008.

 For the past 30 years, I have been a Professor of Psychology at Northwest-Shoals Community College, a position I continue to hold today.
 Along with instructional duties, I counsel and advise the student body, and help ensure that athletics, the arts, and student activities are an integral part of the learning process.
 I encourage students to take advantage of these activities (and even play basketball with them from time to time).
 As an Alabama State House Representative, I will accept Policies and Procedures of the two-year college system, that ensures students of our state have new opportunities for the future by having access to higher education.

 COMMUNITY INVOLVEMENT & LEADERSHIP